ktenzer/temporal-migration-analyzer/README.md

 ## Temporal Migration Analyzer
 Thanks to colleague [Steve Adroulakis](https://github.com/steveandroulakis) for providing inspiration and example for parsing Temporal Workflow history.

-This python script will take a directory containing one or more Temporal Workflow histories and analyze each to recommend migration approach.
+This python script will take a directory containing one or more Temporal Workflow histories and analyze each to provide further insight into how easy or difficult a given workflow is to migrate.
 It will also point out things that should be considered when migrating a workflow from one namespace to another (typically between self-hosted and cloud).

-It will point out if a workflow is a child, start children, recieves a signal, recieves a update or uses search attributes.
+The goal being to weed out the workflows that are easy to migrate with a drainable approach or those that require more discovery and thought.

 Output is forvided in csv format so it can be imported into excel.